iDPI-Umass/reddit-map/README.md

 # Reddit Map
-Web Frontend for the Reddit Map Project
+Web frontend for the Reddit Map Project

 ## Background